apokalipto/devise_saml_authenticatable/README.md

     # You can set a handler object that takes the response for a failed SAML request and the strategy,
     # and implements a #handle method.
 This method can then redirect the user, return error messages, etc.
     # config.saml_failed_callback = nil

+    # You can customize the named routes generated in case of named route collisions with
+    # other Devise modules or libraries.
+Set the route_helper_prefix to a string that will
+    # be appended to the named route.
+    # If route_helper_prefix = 'saml' then the new_user_session route becomes new_saml_user_session
+    # config.route_helper_prefix = 'saml'

     # Configure with your SAML settings (see ruby-saml's README for more information: https://github.com/onelogin/ruby-saml).
     config.saml_configure do |settings|